ruthushankar/chatbotLLM/README.md

 Pruning: Implement model pruning using TensorFlow’s model optimization toolkit.
 Quantization: Apply TensorFlow Lite for quantizing the model.
 Integration: Update your Flask chatbot to load and use the optimized model.

+## More about pruning_quant_fineTuned.ipynb

+Purpose: This function prepares the dataset for a translation task from English to German.

+Example input:

+**{
+    "translation": [
+        {"en": "Hello", "de": "Hallo"},
+        {"en": "How are you?", "de": "Wie geht's?"}, {"en": "I love programming.", "de": "Ich liebe Programmieren."}
+    ]
+}**